elbekay/elbekay.github.io/_posts/2020-06-16-sync-metadata-with-tableau.md

         }
     }

-This will produce an output like below, a key piece of information we need to link to BigQuery is the table id, which is in under fullName.
+This will produce an output like below.
+Two key piecse of information we need are
+1. The value under fullName to link to BigQuery is the table id.
+2. The luid which is the used to uniquely identify the Table when using the Tabelea REST API metadata methods.

 	{
  	 "data": {